Maison Cupcake

 • Classes and Events

-Easy apple soup with soya beans and bacon is quick to make with a power blender, recipe commissioned by Bramley Apples.
+Easy edamame bean soup with apple and bacon.
+Quick to make with a power blender, recipe commissioned by Bramley Apples.

 Have you ever been anxious about something not being quite right and then it completely surpassed your expectations?

 I had my doubts about this flavour combination.
 My instinct said it should work but I was also worried it would taste like apple sauce, that the texture wouldn’t be right, that the soda bread wouldn’t go with it.
-I was thrown by the soya beans – generally I only eat these whole and associate them with Japanese food which couldn’t be much further away than a English fashion thick winter soup.
+I was thrown by the edamame beans – generally I only eat these whole and associate them with Japanese food.
+This isn’t normally associated with an English thick winter soup!

 This soup sounds weird but the flavour will blow you away.
 Make this warming savoury apple soup from soya beans and bramley cooking apples - it's savoury not sweet